KimSJ/PyRow/README.md

 ## RUNNING
-`pyrow.find()` - returns an array of all the ergs currently connected to the computer
+`pyrow.find()` - returns an iterator for all the ergs currently connected to the computer

 ---------------------------------------